-The Conditions do not include any events of default provisions relating to SCBC, the occurrence of which would entitle Bondholders to accelerate repayment of the Covered Bond Loans, and Bondholders will only be paid the scheduled interest payments under the Covered Bonds as and when they fall due under the Conditions for the relevant Covered Bond Loan.
-The absence of any events of default in the Conditions may make it less likely that Bondholders will recoup their investment in full in the event that SCBC experiences financial distress.
+The Conditions of the Covered Bonds do not include any events of default provisions relating to SCBC, the occurrence of which would entitle Bondholders to accelerate repayment of the Covered Bond Loans, and the Bondholders will only be paid the scheduled interest payments under the Covered Bonds as and when they fall due under the Conditions of the relevant Covered Bond Loan.
+The absence of any events of default in the

+Conditions of the Covered Bonds may make it less likely that Bondholders will recoup their investment in full in the event that SCBC experiences financial distress.